GoodGuide/gg-git-hooks/README.md

 go get github.com/GoodGuide/goodguide-git-hooks
 ```

+If not, there are [tagged releases with attached binaries on GitHub][releases].
+Grab the
+build for your system, and just install the binary into your `~/.local/bin` or
+somewhere on your `PATH`
 ## How to use

 Once installed to your system, you can install the hooks to a particular local repo using the following from within the local repo in question: